 For resources that are safe and idempotent per HTTP, and where the credentials are used only to provide user-specific customization for otherwise publicly accessible information.
 In this case, restricting access to certain origins may protect user privacy by preventing customizations from being used to identify a user, except at authorized origins.

-When this specification is used for requests which have significance other than retrieval and which involve coordination between or data originating from more than two origins, (e.g. between resources enabling editing, printing and storage, each at distinct origins) requests ought to set the omit credentials flag and servers ought to perform authorization using security tokens explicitly provided in the content of the request, especially if the origins are not all mutually and completely trusted.
+When this specification is used for requests which have significance other than retrieval and which involve coordination between or data originating from more than two origins, (e.g. between resources enabling editing, printing and storage, each at distinct origins) requests SHOULD set the omit credentials flag and servers SHOULD perform authorization using security tokens explicitly provided in the content of the request, especially if the origins are not all mutually and completely trusted.

 In such multi-origin scenarios, a malicious resource at one of the origins may be able to enlist the user-agent as a confused deputy and elevate its privileges by abusing the user's ambient authority.
 Avoiding such attacks requires that the coordinating applications have explicit knowledge of the scope of privilege for each origin and that all parameters and instructions received are carefully validated at each step in the coordination to ensure that effects implied do not exceed the authority of the originating principal.
 [CONFUSED]

-Given the difficulty of avoiding such vulnerabilities in multi-origin interactions it is recommended that, instead of using implicit credentials, security tokens which specify the particular capabilities and resources authorized be passed explicitly as part of each request.
+Given the difficulty of avoiding such vulnerabilities in multi-origin interactions it is recommended that, instead of using the ambient authority of user credentials such as cookies, security tokens which specify the particular capabilities and resources authorized should be passed explicitly as part of each request.
 OAuth again provides an example of such a pattern.

+4.4 Malicious Content

 Authors of client-side Web applications are strongly encouraged to validate content retrieved from a cross-origin resource as it might be harmful.

+4.5 Boundaries More Granular than An Origin

-Authors of client-side Web applications using a URL of the type people.example.org/~author-name/ are to be aware that only cross-origin security is provided and that therefore using a distinct origin rather than distinct path is vital for secure client-side Web applications.
+Web applications using boundaries more granular than an origin (for example identifying the security principal responsible for a resource by a URL of the type people.example.org/~author-name/) will not be able to securely utilize the mechanism in this specification.
+Only cross-origin security is provided by this and related specifications and therefore using a distinct origin rather than distinct path is vital for secure client-side Web applications.